-Tina Burke: “As a mom of recent high school graduates, this is something close to my heart.”
+Tina Burke is a business director at Gary and Mary West PACE.
+“As a mom of recent high school graduates, this is something close to my heart.”

 Tonya Ross is a School Nurse with over 30 years of experience helping students of all ages manage and navigate mental health issues that impacts them and their families.